 Products include premium tennis strings, racquets, grips, apparel and other accessories.

-Stringing for players, shoes & clothing.
-Call Brian LaPorte at 616.262.6968 for your stringing needs.
-The Stringer tent will be located in Stowe Stadium Parking Lot and will be set-up mid-afternoon on Wednesday, August 3 throughout the tournament.
+Stringing will be provided by Solinco and available for players at Stowe Stadium.
+The Stringers will be located in the Balch Theater Lobby (just up the steps from Stowe Stadium).
+The Solinco information tent will be located in Stowe Stadium Parking Lot and will be set-up mid-afternoon on Wednesday, August 2 throughout the tournament.

 • Used Tennis Balls